Weather Canada Wx Futures Markets Quotes Charts Options Grain Market News Markets Page

 SOYBEANS:

-midday.
-Meal is 7.00 to 8.00 lower and oil is 60 to 70 points higher.
-South
+consolidating as well.
+Meal is flat to 1.00 lower and oil is flat to 10 points

 WHEAT: